daviddcs/nttr/Docs/NOTAM.md

 # NOTAM

 #### ATC FREQ
-UNMANNED ATC operate on twr freq when within CTR listed in ACP map.
+If Unmanned ATC operate on twr freq.
+For ATC use VHF frequencies stated in FLIP.

 #### [BACK TO INDEX](https://daviddcs.github.io/nttr/)